 So on the back of that then you’ve got did a summer internship after you’ve done a placement.
 I guess was getting interviews a little bit easier.
 Once you have the first thing under your belt

 getting that first job is definitely the hardest and I feel like doing the summer internship after really helped get the most out of it because having already know how to get to new code base and just get familiar enough to speed as much faster.

 The summer internship was at McKinsey?
-And that was?
-And now these were all remote when they, this was in.
 What year was this this?
 When did the pandemic hit 2020?
 So you’d started your placement.

 Carmen: Yes.
 So physically, no, I did it fully, right?
 You’re right, you started remotely.
 I did my full placement remote and then I realised.
 That’s not something I ever want to do, again, anyone does.
 And then when I got the office first summer internship, I got the ones.
 I boiled it down to was one that was remote and what that was in person and I went for the one in person, right?
 Because I cannot do another six eight weeks of remote and then McKinsey put me in person and we got to travel with the company and that was the best experience ever.

-So that was McKinsey.
-So you were based in London, with different clients I guess.
+So that was McKinsey (see figure 29.2).
+So you were based in London, with different clients I guess?

 Carmen: So I was put on our US client but to get to the US during COVID you couldn’t just get that easily.
 So we had to do two weeks in Mexico first.
 So we travelled there.
 The day before we were meant to leave for the US, Mexico was on the red list.
 So I had to fly home and then never got to go to the client, but I got two weeks in Mexico.
 My first in-person job was two weeks in Mexico.
 I think that was pretty good.

 I hear that Mexican Spanish is very different from Spanish Spanish.

 Carmen: I couldn’t understand the menu when I went to order food.
 I was like, I don’t know any of these